ridwaanhall/applied-machine-learning/recomendation-system/README.md

 ## Analysis of Impact on Business Understanding

 The evaluation of the project, while technically successful, must also be analyzed in terms of its impact on **Business Understanding** as per the problem statements and goals.

 ---

+### Results of Top 10 Analysis

+The Top 10 analysis provides valuable insights into the music dataset, highlighting popular albums, genres, and artists based on various metrics.
+Here are the key findings:

+1. **Top 10 Albums with Most Songs**:
+   - "Alternative Christmas 2022" has the most songs with over 175 tracks.

+2. **Top 10 Music Genres Based on Highest Average Popularity**:
+   - Pop-film is the most popular genre on average with a score of 59.3.

+3. **Top 10 Genres with the Highest Number of Unique Artists**:
+   - Dubstep has the highest number of unique artists among the top 10 genres, with around 650 artists.

+4. **Top 10 Artists by Average Popularity Score**:
+   - Sam Smith/Kim Petras and Bizarrap/Quevedo have the highest average popularity scores, both scoring over 90 points.

+5. **Top 10 Artists by Number of Tracks**:
+   - The Beatles have the highest number of tracks at over 200.

+These insights can inform marketing strategies, strategic collaborations, and content curation, ultimately enhancing user engagement and satisfaction on the music platform.

+---